Raguggg/contact-app/README.md

 ### Search contact

-   -> In search contact can search by using name or phone number -> It not required to search same charter or case sensitive -> It highlights the words match in search result
+   -> In contact search, contacts can search by name or phone number.
+   -> It is not necessary to search the same charter or the same case.
+   -> It highlights the words matching in the search result.

    ![3](/image/search.png)